 We ideally want to kill brachyury downregulated/degraded chordoma cells as there is a concern that senescent cells may re-enter their cell cycle, and start dividing again, which could result in a tumour reoccurrence.

 What are the aims of this research project?

 An emerging class of drug molecules known as “senolytics” have been shown to selectively kill senescent (dormant) cells in other cancers.

-Dr Sheppard aims to study in detail the extent and timing of the dormancy of chordoma cells caused by brachyury degradation or downregulation.
-She will also test senolytic drugs in combination with brachyury downregulation/degradation, to assess their effect on chordoma cell killing.
+Professor Workman aims to study in detail the extent and timing of the dormancy of chordoma cells caused by brachyury degradation or downregulation.
+The research group will also test senolytic drugs in combination with brachyury downregulation/degradation, to assess their effect on chordoma cell killing.

 How could this project improve treatment options for chordoma patients?